Perfect Draft Series: Drafting 12th in a 12 Team PPR League

 - Running Backs: Do not draft two RBs in the first four rounds.
 I love the value of RB2 options after the 4th round this season.
 Picking at the turn, I feel the need to load up on WRs to outgun teams who land one of the WR studs at the top of the first round.

 - Tight Ends: None until at least the 6th round, and whichever position I choose first between QB and TE, the other I will be waiting to select until a double-digit round.
 I will also not draft a second TE if I draft a TE in a single-digit round.

-- Note: Unless otherwise stated, the players considered in each round below were among the top-five recommended picks by the Draft Analyzer, another great feature.
+- Note: Unless otherwise stated, the players considered in each round below were among the top-five recommended picks by the Draft Hero, another great feature.